-The statute and regulations require that a TMDL include a margin of safety to account for any lack of knowledge concerning the relationship between load and wasteload allocations and water quality (CWA $\S$ 303(d)(1)(C), 40
+The statute and regulations require that a TMDL include a margin of safety to account for any lack of knowledge concerning the relationship between load and wasteload allocations and water quality (CWA § 303(d)(1)(C), 40 C.F.R. § 130.7(c)(1)).

-C.F.R. $\S$ 130.7(c)(1)).
 EPA guidance explains that the MOS may be implicit, i.e., incorporated into the TMDL through conservative assumptions in the analysis, or explicit, i.e., expressed in the TMDL as loadings set aside for the MOS.
 If the MOS is implicit, the conservative assumptions in the analysis that account for the MOS must be described.
 If the MOS is explicit, the loading set aside for the MOS must be identified.

-This TMDL provides for a very conservative implicit MOS.
-Since the TMDL sets the loading capacity, load allocations, and wasteload allocation equal to either the applicable fecal coliform criteria of the receiving water or zero if the sources are prohibited, there is a high level of confidence that the TMDL is established at levels that are consistent with the water quality standards.
-The approach used by MA DEP assumes zero dilution and that no mixing will occur and does not account for in-stream processes such as bacteria die-off and settling which are known to reduce in-stream bacteria concentrations.
+The TMDLs provide for a very conservative implicit MOS.
+Since the TMDLs set the loading capacity, load allocations, and wasteload allocation equal to either the applicable water quality standard of the receiving water or zero if the sources are prohibited, there is a high level of confidence that the TMDLs are established at levels that are consistent with the water quality standards.
+The approach used by MA DEP assumes zero dilution and that no mixing will occur and does not account for in-stream processes such as bacteria die-off and settling which are known to reduce in-stream bacteria concentrations

-EPA concludes that the environmentally conservative approach used in developing this TMDL provides for an adequate implicit MOS.
+EPA concludes that the environmentally conservative approach used in developing the TMDLs provides for an adequate implicit MOS.